syaghoubi00/school/data_structures/linked_list_perfomance/README.md

 The first step I took was to create the necessary functions to add and remove from the beginning and end of the array and linked list.
-Note, I used vectors instead of arrays, because they are preffered in C++.
+Note, I used vectors instead of arrays, because they are preferred in C++.

 Vector functions: